CDCgov/dibbs-FHIR-Converter/src/Dibbs.FhirConverterApi/README.md

 {{ objectName | print_object }}
 ```

 This will print objects or strings to the console for debugging purposes.
-You must set either of the environment variables `DEBUG_LOG` or `DEV_MODE` to `"true"`.
+You must set both of the environment variables `DEBUG_LOG` and `DEV_MODE` to `"true"`.

 If debugging an exception, the below snippet of code can be helpful to get more information on where the exception is coming from.